 Colds, cases of flu, coughing and lung congestion

 Individuals who experience or have been diagnosed with any of the following:

-Livestrong have also advised that people with arthritis, rheumatoid arthritis, goiter, eczema, those undergoing chemotherapy or radiation therapy and anyone who is running a fever should use extreme caution when having lymphatic massages.
+Livestrong has also advised that people with arthritis, rheumatoid arthritis, goiter, eczema, those undergoing chemotherapy or radiation therapy, and anyone who is running a fever should use extreme caution when having lymphatic massages.
 Bruising at the massage areas may occur in people with these conditions.
 While the side effects that are possible during this condition aren't fatal, they can be uncomfortable.

 Added to this information is the possibility of weight loss!
 Although lymphatic massages do not produce permanent weight loss on its own it may support the process of removing excess body weight.
 It may help improve digestion and boost your metabolism.